How Much Does Mini Split Installation Cost in 2025?

 Brand

 Prices vary between mini-split air conditioner brands.
-Some brands are affordable but lesser-known, while others may have wide recognition, more features, or better warranty options that result in premium prices and higher total AC unit installation costs.
-See common AC brands below.
+Some brands are affordable but lesser-known, while others have wide recognition, more features, and better warranty options, resulting in higher prices and total AC unit installation costs.

 BrandAverage Cost Range